Alejandroq12/my-books/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-"Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
-By building this application, I will learn how to manage data using JavaScript.
-Thanks to that my website will be more interactive.
+"My books" is a website that displays a list of books and allows you to add and remove books from that list.
+By building this application, I learned how to manage data using JavaScript.
+Thanks to that my website is more interactive.
 I will also use a medium-fidelity wireframe to build the UI.

 ## 🛠 Built With <a name="built-with"></a>